 This year’s event will take place at the Morial Convention Center in New Orleans, LA from November 29 – December 1, 2023.
 Consisting of a dedicated exhibitor pavilion and a multi-track technical conference program this new co-location capitalizes on the tremendous amount of synergy between the Workboat audience and Underwater Intervention attendees.

 Underwater Intervention was started in 1993 when the MTS ROV Committee and the Association of Diving Contractors International joined together to create the world’s premier conference for Commercial Diving, ROV’s, Underwater Survey, AUV’s, and Underwater Construction, Maintenance, and Repair Operations.
 UI attracts users and purchasers of Underwater Diving and ROV Contractors as well as manufacturers and distributors of equipment used in the ROV, Survey, AUV, and Commercial Diving Industries.
-The exhibitors will be showcasing the latest developments in underwater technology, and the Technical Program will highlight current state of the art as well future developments to support underwater operations.
+The exhibitors will be showcasing the latest developments in underwater products, and the Technical Program will highlight current state of the art technologies as well future developments to support underwater operations.

 Diving organizations, regulatory bodies, and other industry leaders share ideas and information in an effort to collaborate on key issues of the industry and foster a safe and successful working environment.
 The Commercial Diving Track is focused on providing divers with the necessary tools in order to exceed expectations on the job site, improve their skill set, and expand their knowledge.